Join the Editorial Board

 Department of Mental Health and Psychiatry, Geneva University Hospitals, Switzerland

-Yasser Khazaal's has created innovations (including digital and non-digital games based innovations) for patient's empowerment for mental health.
+Dr. Khazaal has created innovations (including digital and non-digital games-based innovations) for patient empowerment in mental health.
 He is also interested in addictive disorders, Internet addictions, and dual disorders.

-Yasser Khazaal is an Assistant Professor of psychiatry at the University of Geneva.
-He is involved in a number of studies related in one part to the the patterns of excessive use of Internet and related technologies and in a second part in how to use such technologies to help people face mental disorders and addiction.
-He is involved in cognitive and behavioral treatments, e-mental health as well as in projects related to the the development and assessment of games or computer-based treatments for mental and addictive disorders.
+Dr. Khazaal is an Assistant Professor of psychiatry at the University of Geneva.
+He is involved in several studies related in one part to the patterns of excessive use of the Internet and related technologies and in a second part in how to use such technologies to help people face mental disorders and addiction.
+He is involved in cognitive and behavioural treatments, e-mental health as well as in projects related to the development and assessment of games or computer-based treatments for mental and addictive disorders.

 Mark Larsen, MEng, DPhil

-Mark Larsen is a Research Fellow at the Black Dog Institute, where his research focuses on the use of mobile interventions for mental health, and particularly suicide prevention.
-He has a background in biomedical engineering, and the use of mobile apps and new technologies in healthcare.
+Dr. Larsen is a Research Fellow at the Black Dog Institute, where his research focuses on the use of mobile interventions for mental health, particularly suicide prevention.
+He has a background in biomedical engineering, and the use of mobile apps and new technologies in health care.

 Jessica M. Lipschitz, PhD

-Instructor in Psychiatry, Harvard Medical School, Brigham and Women's Hospital
+Instructor in Psychiatry, Harvard Medical School, Brigham and Women's Hospital, USA

-Dr. Lipschitz is a clinical psychologist, an instructor in psychiatry at Harvard Medical School and the associate director of the Program in Behavioral Informatics and eHealth at Brigham and Women's Hospital (BWH).
-Her research involves development/evaluation of innovative digital health interventions for a range of behavioral health concerns including anxiety, depression and management of chronic illness.
-Building upon her implementation science fellowship at the Boston VA Healthcare System, she also conducts research on how to integrate digital behavioral health solutions into healthcare systems.
-In addition to her research, Dr. Lipschitz, carries a part-time clinical caseload in the BWH Cognitive Behavioral Therapy (CBT) program and supervises psychiatry residents in application of CBT.
+Dr. Lipschitz is a clinical psychologist, an instructor in psychiatry at Harvard Medical School and the associate director of the Program in Behavioral Informatics and eHealth at Brigham and Women's Hospital.
+Her research involves the development/evaluation of innovative digital health interventions for a range of behavioural health concerns including anxiety, depression and management of chronic illness.
+Building upon her implementation science fellowship at the Boston VA Healthcare System, she also conducts research on how to integrate digital behavioural health solutions into health care systems.
+In addition to the research she performs, Dr. Lipschitz carries a part-time clinical caseload in the BWH Cognitive Behavioral Therapy (CBT) program and supervises psychiatry residents in applying CBT.

-Jennifer Nicholas researches the use of mobile technology to assist in the management of bipolar disorder.
-She is develping mobile interventions which will decrease episode relapse and suicidal ideation and facilitate improved psychosocial functioning and quality of life for those with bipolar diosder.
+Dr. Nicholas researches the use of mobile technology to assist in the management of bipolar disorder.
+She is developing mobile interventions that will decrease episode relapse and suicidal ideation and facilitate improved psychosocial functioning and quality of life for those with bipolar disorder.

 Bridianne O'Dea, BHlthSci Hons., GradCertEdStud Higher Ed.
 PhD

-Postdoctoral Research Fellow, Black Dog Institute, UNSW, Australia
+Postdoctoral Research Fellow, Black Dog Institute, University of New South Wales, Australia

-Bridianne’s research areas focuses on e-health interventions specifically for lowering youth depression and anxiety.
+Dr. O'Dea's research focuses on ehealth interventions, specifically for lowering youth depression and anxiety.
 She also focuses on social media and suicide prevention.
-Her other research interests are improving service delivery for mental health using e-health interventions, particularly in school-based settings.
-Her methodologies include randomised controlled trials, survey designs, prospective cohort studies, machine learning, and automated text analysis.
+Her other research interests are improving service delivery for mental health using ehealth interventions, particularly in school-based settings.
+Her methodologies include randomized controlled trials, survey designs, prospective cohort studies, machine learning, and automated text analysis.